On this page I’ve included a bunch of questions I’m often asked. Yours might already be here! If not, you can always get in touch.

 I do remember the first time I consciously thought of Being an Author.
 I was nine.
 I’d written a story about a brave and intrepid heroine named Sangu who saves a group of kidnapped girls while on a seaside holiday.
 I printed it off the computer, stapled the pages together and stuck a photograph of myself on the back to make it look like a book.
 I guess that’s when I knew This Was It.

 How did you get published?
 How long did it take?

 The short version: I did it the old-fashioned way.
-I sent out my first query when I was sixteen and signed with my first agent when I was twenty-two.
+I sent out my first query when I was fifteen and signed with my first agent when I was twenty-two.
 There was a lot of hard work, a lot of rejection, and a lot of Stubbornly Refusing to Quit.
-I went to school, went to university and worked different jobs, but right through it all, I wrote and tried submitting what I wrote.
+I went to school, went to university, and worked different jobs, but right through it all, I wrote and tried submitting what I wrote.
 I tried querying with several different novels, most of which will never (thankfully) see the light of day.
 Eventually I wrote the right story at the right time, and the right agent loved it, and the right editor bought it.

 I wish I could tell you there was no luck involved, but I’m afraid that a lot of publishing is about luck and timing, especially if you’re an author from an underrepresented background.

 How did you come up with the idea for THE LOST GIRL?

 A mixture of Frankenstein and Tim Burton and a hot afternoon in Bangalore.
 The thought of making a person from scratch is both creepy and kind of appealing to me.
 And once the idea of stitching a human being together took hold, it wouldn’t go away.
 A girl started taking shape in my head.
 Smokily, foggily, at first.
 Then she stopped being smoke and became real.
 She was a copy of somebody else.
 She loved the wrong people.
 She was angry and sad and lovely and I wanted to write about her.

 What’s with all the different titles?